orbitse/data-512-a2/README.md

 ### Country Population Data

-The country population data comes from the Population Research Bureau [website](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14).
-If you would like to download the population data, click the Excel icon in the upper right corner, as shown in this screenshot.
+The country population data comes from the Population Research Bureau's (PRB) 2015 World Population Data Sheet, available on this [PRB Data website](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14).
+If you would like to download the population data, follow the link and click the Excel icon on the right side, as shown in the screenshot below.

 ![alt text](https://raw.githubusercontent.com/orbitse/data-512-a2/master/population_data.jpeg)

-However, the same population data is available in this repository in the CSV file, `Population Mid-2015.csv`.
+However, that same population data is available in this repository in the CSV file, `Population Mid-2015.csv`.

 __Population Data License__

+It's not clear if the population data is released subject to a license.
+However, the PRB's annual report states that it is "committed to making all of its products and resources publicly available by disseminating them widely through both print and digital channels, and in innovative formats."
+[See report](http://www.prb.org/About/Annual-Report.aspx)

 ### Article Quality Prediction Data